I: One Holiday to Rule them All

 With a few subdued spells, she extends her sight outward, risking getting caught unawares from up close, but expanding her overall field of view.
 She magically feels her way through her house, then outside, and finally, she feels them— not it, not one, but many.
-In her mystically extended perception, she can feel at least three… perhaps four dozen infestees… but no infestor.
+In her mystically-extended perception, she can feel at least three… perhaps four dozen infestees… but no infestor.
 Chaos isn’t among his minions.
 He must have sent them to go do something stupid as hell, and of course none of the authorities have caught on.
-Frau is so completely out of the way of the main roads, after all; it has no significant economy, fort, or resource.
-Who but Chaos would think to attack this town, and who but Order would be expected to be the right person for that job?
+Her town: Frau is so completely out of the way of the main roads, after all; it has no significant economy, fort, or resource.
+Who but Chaos would think to attack this town, and who but Order would be expected to be the right person for the job of defending it?

 She sighs, shakes her head, and under the gaze of a curious Parvo, she exits her house without a noise.
 It’s cloudy today, so she doesn’t much mind.

 “Wh-there!” a squeaky voice yells out from one of her hydrangea bushes.

 “Where?” calls another bush.